 - A 8mm hex key for the grub screws on the tube clamp

-- Tools: a 19mm ratchet spanner, or adjustable spanner
+- A 19mm ratchet spanner, or adjustable spanner

 - Attach a Domino Clamp into the face of each of the two corner castings that your tube will connect to following our detailed installation instructions if you're unfamiliar with the technique here.